 5 Fast Ways To Not Be A Toxic Man At Work

-Because our ideas of how we’re supposed to behave at work are outmoded, and no good for anyone.
+Because our ideas of how we’re supposed to behave at work are often outmoded.
 Here’s how to create well-being for all, like Jesus with a tie and a decent haircut.

 One of the most important areas where you can start to change your socialised behaviour of How A Real Man Acts is at work.
 Here are some immediate, practical things you can do to avoid being a toxic guy and help support a change in work culture which will improve other people’s working lives as well as your own.
 Better mental health, greater team success, actual promotion, can all result…

 We’ve all done it.
 The worst thing is, we barely even realise when we’re doing it.
 Maybe it’s the deepness of our voices, which drives us to want to explore it’s power to see if we can go full Brian Blessed, in case we need to lead an army of Hawkmen into battle (you never know).
 Or maybe it’s an innate human desire to be heard, coupled to an aggressive Alpha work culture where you need to be the strongest and loudest, and above all, the most dominant in the room.
 But perhaps these are not the best instincts to follow.

 Perhaps it is worth considering what the effect of your big trumpeting male voice has on another people.
 You may literally drown out the women in the room or overwhelm the quieter ones.
 This does not necessarily mean those people don’t have anything pertinent to say; indeed, if they’re in the room to begin with, they surely do.
 Give them a chance to speak.
 In fact, more than that: make sure everyone has a chance to speak.
 If you have this big voice, then use it to draw attention to the people who haven’t properly had their voice heard yet.

 Now you see where we’re coming from with this whole piece – use your masculinity for good, and for this you will be rewarded.